tacolopo/sdk-tutorials/onboarding/1-introduction-blockchain/cryptographic-fundamentals.md

 After exploring how cryptography is used to make transactions secure with the use of key pairs, now it is time to look at how the **integrity of blocks** and the logging of transactions in blocks are achieved.

-A **hash function** is _a function used to map a group of characters_ (i.e. data) _into values of a certain length called hash values_ - hash comes from the French "hacher" meaning to chop.
+A **hash function** is _a function used to map a group of characters (i.e. data) into values of a certain length called hash values or just hash_ - hash comes from the French "hacher" meaning to chop.
 Cryptographic hash functions are a special form of one-way hash functions that exhibit certain features to allow their implementation in cryptographic systems.

 A hash function performs an operation on an input of data (i.e. the string) that results in output data of fixed size called a hash value - also known as a hash code, a digest, or sometimes just a hash.
-The result is a fixed-length output: the output content will vary at the character level, but number of characters - its length - always remains the same, no matter the size of the message input.
+The result is a fixed-length output: the output content can vary at the character level, but the number of characters (its length) always remains the same, no matter the size of the message input.

 Remember, five main properties are of essence for a hash function:

 * It is **deterministic**: the hash function produces the same output (hash value) for the same input (message).
 * It is **fast**: the hash value for any given message is computed quickly.
-* It is **resistant**: it is infeasible to work backward and generate the input (message) from the output (hash value) _without trying **all** the possible inputs_, which could be infinite.
+* It is **resistant**: it is infeasible to work backward and generate the input (message) from the output (hash value) without trying **all** the possible inputs, which could be infinite.
 * It exhibits an **avalanche effect**: any small change to the input, changing a "b" to "B" for example, results in a completely different hash value that has no resemblance to the old hash value.
 * It is completely **unique**: it is infeasible to find two different inputs (messages) with the same hash value.

 <HighlightBox type="warn">

-Be careful with confusing *hashing* and *encrypting* - these are two different concepts, and the terms should not be used analogously.
+Be careful with confusing *hashing* and *encrypting* - these are two different concepts, and the terms should not be used analogously:

-**Hashing** is an operation which transforms data into a checksum or message digest.
-It is a _one-way_ operation; it cannot be reversed.
+* **Hashing** is an operation that transforms data into a checksum or message digest.
+It is a **one-way** operation; it cannot be reversed.

-**Encryption** describes a _two-way_ operation that transforms a message into ciphertext _and can also transform it back into its original state_, while ensuring the confidentiality of the message.
+* **Encryption** describes a **two-way** operation that transforms a message into ciphertext and can also transform it back into its original state, while ensuring the confidentiality of the message.

 </HighlightBox>